 Now, technically speaking, No Man’s Sky is an open-universe game, but we’re not sure that’s actually a phrase, so we’re just going to put it here with the rest of the best open-world Xbox games.

-What started off as something some found disappointing, has evolved into a truly incredible journey featuring giant frigates, mechs that can be summoned from the sky, and some of the most fascinating creatures you’re ever likely to see.
+What started off in 2016 as something many found disappointing, has evolved into a truly incredible journey featuring giant frigates, mechs that can be summoned from the sky, and some of the most fascinating creatures you’re ever likely to see.

-The latest version gives everything a bit of a facelift, and it’s going to be the kind of remaster we look back at in ten years’ time when the 20th-anniversary edition comes out.
+The latest version gives everything a bit of a facelift, and it will be the kind of remaster we look back at in ten years’ time when the 20th-anniversary edition comes out.

 7. Assassin’s Creed Odyssey

-Some may view Valhalla as the better of the newer takes on Assassin’s Creed, and while it’s certainly good, we much prefer the beautiful high seas of Greece in Odyssey to the grubby bogs of England in Valhalla.
+Some may view Valhalla as the best of the newer takes on the Assassin’s Creed series, and while it’s certainly good, we much prefer the beautiful high seas of Greece in Odyssey to the grubby bogs of England in Valhalla or sprawling streets of Baghdad in Mirage.

-Odyssey is still absolutely massive, but a lot of the quests in this game are optional, so you can spend as much or as little time as you like sailing around, fighting mythical creatures, or just spartan kicking enemies off cliffs.
-You should also play it before the Assassin’s Creed Mirage release date arrives.
+Odyssey is absolutely massive, but a lot of the quests in this game are optional so you can spend as much or as little time as you like sailing around, fighting mythical creatures, or just spartan kicking enemies off cliffs – we totally don’t think Odyssey’s the best just because you can spartan kick enemies off cliffs, by the way.

 8. Forza Horizon 5